 Concordia University Chicago accepts individual course credit for Higher Level International Baccalaureate courses for test scores of five (5) or above.
-No credit will be considered for Standard Courses on an individual basis.
+No credit will be considered for Standard Courses.
 For each course presented and accepted, three semester hours of credit will be awarded and applied to the student's degree program where appropriate.
+The total number of International Baccalaureate Credits accepted may not exceed a total of 16 semester hours of credit.